When you think of TEOTWAWKI, do you imagine yourself in a badass bunker filled with weapons for zombie-fighting?

 |Needed Survival Skills||Skills like navigating the city, situational awareness, blending in with the crowd, and lockpicking||Traditional skills like finding water, foraging for edible plants, and natural navigation|

-At the end of the day, it doesn’t matter whether you’re an urban or rural prepper.
+At the end of the day, it doesn’t matter if you’re a rural or urban prepper.
 Disasters don’t discriminate.

 You’ll face a unique set of challenges depending on where you live, but ultimately it’s all about prepping for them before S hits the fan.
 On that note, make sure to gather the survival gear and supplies you need and start sharpening your survival skills, too.